Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ## Why does the horizon appear as a straight line during skew tests?

 If you received Meteor M2-4 in the few months following its launch, you might have captured one of its skew tests!
-While perforing these, the imager turns a perfect 90° to its side.
+While performing these, the imager turns a perfect 90° to its side.

 ![Meteor M2-4 skew test picture](../../assets/images/Radio/compressed/MSU-Skew-test-COMPRESSED.jpg)
 *Meteor M2-4 received on 21/04/2024 using a V-dipole.
 Processed using SatDump with the `221` RGB composite.
 Equalized.
 65% quality lossy JPEG compression with 0.05 gaussian blur applied.*